vinicius-stutz/css-buttons-pseudo-elements/README.md

 # Pseudo Elements Buttons with CSS3
 CSS Buttons with Pseudo-elements.
-See de code.
+See the code.